DanaeMorrison/COMP4721-Pitch-Perfect/README.md

 - Gamification elements, such as progress tracking and badges.
 - Enhanced lesson navigation menus as well as a tutorial mode.

+Current encountered problems:
+- Getting text to display the score of a drill consistently does not seem possible with our understanding of JavaFX.
+To further the app, the team might have to consider switching to another framework for UI development.

 ## Getting Started